berkekiran/smart-contracts/nft-contracts/erc1155/README.md

 - **Roles**: The contract defines one role, `MINTER_ROLE`, which has permissions to perform certain actions such as minting tokens.
 - **Token Contract**: The contract interacts with an ERC1155 token contract, which is specified at the time of contract deployment.
-- **Minting and Burning**: The contract allows for minting of tokens by any address and burning of tokens by the token holder.
+- **Minting**: The contract allows for minting of tokens by any address.
 - **Whitelist**:The contract maintains a whitelist of addresses that are allowed to mint tokens.

 ## Usage

 To use these contracts, you would need to deploy them on the Ethereum network, specifying the token contract.

 Once deployed, any address can mint tokens.
-The token holder can burn their tokens.
 Administrators can enable or disable minting, set the minting price, and change the visibility of the NFTs.

 Please note that these contracts should be used as a reference and should be thoroughly tested and audited before use in a production environment.